wp-plugins/bn-plugin/readme.txt

 === Plugin Name ===
-Contributors: skydotint, aynamohol
+Contributors: Samrat Khan
-Tags: bangla date, banglay dekhao date, date to bangla Requires at least: 3.2.1
+Tags: bangla date, banglay dekhao date, date to bangla Requires at least: 3.4.1
-Tested up to: 3.2.1
+Tested up to: 3.4.1
 Stable tag: 1.4

 Active the plugin, it will work itself.